 Welcome to the Great Plains Regional Herbarium Network

-The Great Plains Regional Herbarium Network brings together information from herbaria in North Dakota, South Dakota, Nebraska, Kansas, Minnesota, Iowa, Missouri, Oklahoma, and Texas.
+The Great Plains Regional Herbarium Network brings together information from herbaria in North Dakota, South Dakota, Nebraska, Kansas, Minnesota, Iowa, and Missouri.
 It offers multiple resources for learning more about the plants of the region whether as a student, researcher, or member of the public.
 It will take some time to provide access to all the information located in the region's herbaria but the process has started.
 Keep checking!

 Plant of the Day